© Donal G. Burke 2016

 As early as 1656 John Eyre was resident at Clonfert, being described as such in a surviving land transaction of June of that year involving both Philip Bigoe of Gloster and Eyre on the one part and one Teige McNamara and his wife on the other and relating to lands in County Clare.
 He was again described as ‘John Eyre of Clonfertt’ in another land transaction of September of that year in which he purchased from Sir Thomas Esmonde, Bart., five hundred acres in the parishes of Donanaughta and Clonfert.
 Although given in the transaction as ‘of Claddagh, half barony of Ballymoe in the County of Galway’ Esmonde was originally seated at Limerick in the parish of Kilcavan in County Wexford whence he and his wife Lady Joan Esmonde and son Laurence had been ordered to transplant by the Cromwellians.
 They were allotted 3,427 acres in total, five hundred of which lay in the parishes of Donanaughta and Clonfert and it was the lands in these two latter parishes that Eyre purchased.
 They were described specifically as ‘the town and lands of Killeno alias Killmigho, Bodella and Killdallaghty two quarters and one third of a quarter containing one hundred and forty acres, Killtallaffy, half a quarter fifty nine acres, Kinahan two quarters and a half one hundred fourty six acres and in Culecartron one quarter one hundred fiftie eight acres containeing in all five hundred acres and lying in the parish of Donenaghty and Clonfertt Barony of Longford and county of Galway.’[vii]

 Much of these lands purchased from Esmonde about 1656 in the parish of Donanaughta would later provide the site for Eyre’s mansion and accompanying demesne.
-Eyre was still described as ‘of Clonfert’ in the following year in another legal document of October 1657, where his residence was reputed to have been the Protestant Bishop’s Palace in that parish.
+Eyre was still described as ‘of Clonfert’ in the following year in another legal document of October 1657 and his eldest son John was given as born at Clonfert in or about 1659.
+Although the exact location of his residence at Clonfert is not detailed it was reputed to have been the Protestant Bishop’s Palace in that parish.

 John Eyre’s brother Edward, who served as Judge Advocate in Coote’s Parliamentary army, established himself in the town of Galway, where John Eyre likewise acquired some property.[viii]